Is alcohol-free beer healthy?

 - Low-alcohol beer = no more than 1.2% ABV

 - Alcoholic beer = contains more than 1.2% ABV

-That makes sense right?
-It’s a lot clearer that it used to be so if you are concerned keep it under the 0.5% range but if you are like me and you can’t touch alcohol then you really want 0.0% and there are plenty to choose from into today’s market.
+That makes sense, right?
+It’s a lot clearer than it used to be, so if you are concerned to keep it under the 0.5% range but if you are like me and you can’t touch alcohol, then you really want 0.0%, and there are plenty to choose from into today’s market.